-- 1. On side-by-side installations, maintain a minimum of 20 inches clearance on right side to allow access to control panel and heat strips, and to allow proper airflow to the outdoor coil.
+- On side-by-side installations, maintain a minimum of 20" clearance on right side to allow access to control panel and heat strips, and to allow proper airflow to the outdoor coil.
 Additional clearance may be required to meet local or national codes. - 2.
 Care should be taken to ensure that the recirculation and obstruction of condenser discharge air does not occur.
 Recirculation of condenser discharge air can be from either a single unit or multiple units.
 Any object such as shrubbery, a building or a large object can cause obstructions to the condenser discharge air.
 Recirculation or reduced airflow caused by obstructions will result in reduced capacity, possible unit pressure safety lockouts and reduced unit service life.

-Units with a blow through condenser, such as the T\\H 10 EER units, it is recommended there be a minimum distance of 15 feet between the front of the unit and any barrier or 20 feet between the fronts of two opposing (facing) units.
+For units with a blow-through condenser, it is recommended there be a minimum distance of 15' between the front of the unit and any barrier or 20' between the fronts of two opposing (facing) units.